• Resources

 Whether or not you apply, if you need financial assistance, also check out these helpful resources for people with disabilities.

-See if your borderline personality disorder might qualify for disability.
+See if your borderline personality disorder qualifies for disability.

 Other conditions that can qualify for disability: